 If that’s too far over your toddler’s head, try just commenting on the color (it’s red broccoli now when I dip it in ketchup!).

 Your toddler will be intrigued, maybe start to wonder what it tastes like, and mimic your actions.

-Keep in mind that this isn’t a one time thing and it doesn’t only work with meat.
-Practice these playful tips over multiple months and use them when introducing any kind of new foods that your toddler may be refusing to try.
+Keep in mind that this isn’t a one-time thing and it doesn’t only work with meat.
+Practice these playful tips over multiple months and use them when introducing fruits and vegetables, and really any kind of new foods that toddlers or picky eaters may refuse to try.

 Use dips to bridge the gap from liked foods to new foods

-Dips can be a useful tool to bridge taste gaps by allowing your child to taste something familiar alongside a non-favorite food.
-Researchers conducted a study to see if pairing a familiar dip (that the child has already been exposed to and likes) with an unfamiliar food, would increase their willingness to taste it (1).
+Dips can be a useful tool to bridge taste gaps by allowing picky eaters to taste something familiar alongside a non-favorite or new food too.
+Researchers conducted a study to see if pairing a familiar dip (that the child has already been exposed to and likes) with an unfamiliar new food, would increase their willingness to taste it (1).
 The results of the study confirmed that the children in the study were more willing to try a new food if it was offered with a familiar dip!